-Elementary school teachers and media specialists can use Cork The Volcano – Puzzlets to teach coding and engineering skills.
+Elementary school teachers and media specialists can use Cork the Volcano – Puzzlets to teach coding and engineering skills.
 Have students work in pairs to create their plan, which will emphasize that engineers and programmers collaborate in teams.
-Kids can play for 15 to 30 minutes at a time and then save their work for later, making Cork The Volcano an ideal station setup or indoor recess activity.
-Media specialists could implement Puzzlets more formally, utilizing the eight-week coding curriculum available on the website.
-Puzzlet’s Play Tray works with Android or Apple devices that have Bluetooth capabilities or USB 2.0.
+Kids can play for 15 to 30 minutes at a time and then save their work for later, making Cork the Volcano an ideal station setup or indoor recess activity.
+Media specialists could implement Puzzlets more formally, using the eight-week coding curriculum available on the website.
+The Puzzlets Play Tray works with Android or Apple devices that have Bluetooth capabilities or USB 2.0.
 Make sure you charge the Play Tray the day before you want to use it.Continue reading Show less

-Cork The Volcano – Puzzlets is a hands-on programming game that works with your phone or tablet.
-One of Puzzlet's mantras is "plan, program, play."
+Cork the Volcano – Puzzlets is a hands-on programming game that works with your phone or tablet.
+One of Puzzlets' mantras is "plan, program, play."
 Elementary students make a plan to help Rus the Dinosaur and his friends stop an erupting volcano from destroying Pear Island.
-They build a program out of real Puzzlet pieces in the Play Tray and then play, or run the program, to see what happens on their device.
+They build a program out of real Puzzlets pieces in the Play Tray and then play, or run the program, to see what happens on their device.

 Levels are carefully scaffolded; students learn how to use the different program tiles as they complete each task.
 Students see their progress by how far they have moved along the map after each level.
 They receive feedback about how many tiles they used and how long it took to complete each task.
 At each level, students can adjust their tiles and replay the game to get faster times or collect more prizes.Continue reading Show less

-Through Puzzlet's "plan, program, play" model, students learn about the engineering process.
-They design a solution, test it out by running the program, then improve it and try again.
-Cork The Volcano - Puzzlets wonderfully combines physical manipulation and digital play.
+Through Puzzlets' "plan, program, play" model, students learn about the engineering process.
+They design a solution, test it out by running the program, and then improve it and try again.
+Cork the Volcano - Puzzlets wonderfully combines physical manipulation and digital play.
 Kids who might not ever consider computer programming may be drawn in, as they see it's just like doing a puzzle.